saltyrtc/saltyrtc-meta/Protocol.md

 ## Cookie

 The cookie is being used for two things at the same time.
-It resembles a challenge that needs to be repeated by the other peer.
+It resembles a challenge that needs to be repeated by the other peer to mitigate replay attacks.
 A peer can thereby prove that he owns the private key for the public key he transmitted.
 Furthermore, it should contain enough randomness to ensure that a nonce is not being reused for a shared secret as long as the protocol is being followed closely.
 To ensure that nonces are unique per shared secret, peers communicating with one another must choose different cookies.